-According to the Audit Committee's terms of reference, working with the Board, the Audit Committee is charged in particular with: (i) the monitoring of the financial-accounting process and preparation of proposals to safeguard the integrity of said process; (ii) the monitoring of the efficiency of the internal management system, the internal audit system and the risk management system with respect to financial reporting; (iii) the monitoring of the statutory audit of the annual accounts and consolidated accounts, and in particular the process of such audit (taking into account the review of the AFM in accordance with Section 26 of EU Regulation 537/2014); (iv) the review and monitoring of the independence of the external auditor, with a special focus on other services provided to the Company, in accordance with the Company's external auditor independence policy; and (v) the adoption of a procedure for the selection of the external auditor and the nomination for appointment of the external auditor with respect to the statutory audit of the annual accounts and consolidated accounts.
+According to the Audit Committee's terms of reference, working with the Board, the Audit Committee is charged in particular with: (i) the monitoring of the financial-accounting and sustainability reporting process and preparation of proposals to safeguard the integrity of said process; (ii) the monitoring of the efficiency of the internal management system, the internal audit system and the risk management system with respect to financial and sustainability reporting; (iii) the monitoring of the statutory audit of the annual accounts and the assurance of the sustainability reporting, and in particular the process of such audit and assurance (taking into account the review of the AFM in accordance with Section 26 of EU Regulation 537/2014); (iv) the review and monitoring of the independence of the external auditor and, where applicable, the external assurance provider regarding sustainability matters in compliance with applicable laws and regulations, with a special focus on other services provided to the Company, in accordance with the external auditor independence policy; and (v) the adoption of a procedure for the selection of the external auditor and the nomination for appointment of the external auditor with respect to the statutory audit of the annual accounts and consolidated accounts and the assurance of the annual and consolidated sustainability reporting.
 The Audit Committee's terms of reference are available on the Company's website (www.jdepeets.com).